parthsrivastava100/legal_NLP/README.md

 # legal_NLP

-This repository contains codes and the results of the various classical models on our testing corpus.
+This repository contains codes and the results of the various classical models like LR,SVM, Random Forests,etc on our corpus.